 The HV System of MM and DC are monitored but not controlled in the DCS.
-Alarms are displayed for trips and for cases where the monitored voltages have a difference with respect to the set voltages greater than 5V (if the monitored voltages are above 5V).
-Also the history of voltages and currents is archived and can be viewed in trends.
+Alarms are displayed for trips and for cases where the monitored voltages have a difference with respect to the set voltages $\Delta V > 7$ V, in case the monitored voltages are V > 5 V. Also the history of voltages and currents is archived and can be viewed in trending plots.